renpy/renpy/sphinx/source/layeredimage.rst

   will be called to display.
 For that reason, the given set of attributes must lead to one, and only one, defined image (or layeredimage, Live2D...), using the behavior described in the :ref:`show statement section<show-statement>`.
-- Then, the provided attributes are confronted to the attributes defined in the layeredimage, discarding some previously shown attributes and conserving others.
+- Then, the provided attributes are combined with the attributes defined in the layeredimage, discarding some previously shown attributes and conserving others.
   This is also the point where unrecognized attributes are detected and related errors are raised.
 If no such error is raised, the new attributes, along with